Electromagnetic modeling and science reach of DMRadio-m$^3$: The Equivalent series RLC resonator

 Using \texttt{COMSOL}, we determine both $V(\omega)$ and $Z_p(\omega)$ between 5 MHz and 200 MHz at $0.1$ MHz frequency intervals for the coaxial pickups without tuning elements. $V(\omega)$ is calculated by simulating the axion signal inside the coaxial pickup.
 Using a cubic-spline interpolation to fit the real (resistive) and imaginary (reactive) parts of the impedance near any given frequency of interest $\omega_0$, we extract a function for the impedance, $Z_p(\omega)=R_p(\omega)+iX_p(\omega)$, and the derivatives of the resistance and reactance.
 As an example, Figure \ref{fig:impandvolt} shows $X_p(\omega)$ extracted for the \DMRm Coax 2, with $h_{\rm coax}=1.4$\,m.
 A detailed discussion of the \texttt{COMSOL} and FEM techniques used can be found in Appendix \ref{sec:AppCOMSOL}.

 Any impedance function $Z_p(\omega)$ can be represented as a Laurent expansion around the frequency $\omega_0$, for small fractional frequency deviation ($|\omega-\omega_0|\ll\omega_0$), and away from any divergences (such as those caused by internal resonances).
-When the frequency-derivative of the reactance is positive, this expansion can be fully described as a series RLC circuit near $\omega_0$ (if the derivative of the reactance is negative, its dual --- a parallel RLC circuit --- can be used).
+Since the frequency-derivative of the reactance is positive, this expansion can be fully described as a series RLC circuit near $\omega_0$.
 The derivative of the reactance is always positive in \DMRm{}, and the experiment is designed to operate away from internal resonances.
-Using the impedance of a series RLC circuit: $Z_\text{RLC}(\omega)=R+i\omega L-\frac{i}{\omega C}$, as well as its derivative, the parameters of the series RLC equivalent circuit can be determined.
+Using the impedance of a series RLC circuit: $Z_\text{RLC}(\omega)=R+i\omega L-\frac{i}{\omega C}$, as well as its derivative, the parameters of the series RLC equivalent circuit can be determined, forming a new basis set.
 The two real parts of the series RLC (the resistance and its derivative) map onto the real parts of $Z_p(\omega)$, and the reactive parts have a non-trivial mapping:

+If an effective parallel RLC circuit were used instead, these mappings would have a different form.

 We find that at operational frequencies, $\frac{dR_p}{d\omega} \Delta \omega \ll R_p$, where $\Delta \omega$ is the sensitivity bandwidth \cite{Chaudhuri:2018rqn,DMRadio:2022jfv}, so the derivative of the equivalent resistance $\frac{dR}{d\omega}$ can be taken as zero in the equivalent circuit.
 We then replace $Z_p(\omega)$ in Figure \ref{fig:circmodel}c for $\omega$ near $\omega_0$ with the series RLC equivalent-circuit impedance